FOR IMMEDIATE RELEASE - March 25, 2014 - San Francisco, California

 Corrected Billboard Defends Transparency at Guantanamo Bay

-The California Department of Corrections (CDC) has unveiled a new billboard campaign to applaud American corporations for their consistent profits despite the burden of federal income tax.
+The California Department of Corrections (CDC) has unveiled a new billboard campaign to assist the U.S. Navy with transparency at the Guantanamo Bay detention facility.

 Founded in 1994, the CDC is a private correctional facility that protects the public through the secure management, discipline, and rehabilitation of California's advertising.
 The department was initiated by individuals who felt that public correctional facilities were insufficiently managing the state's most criminal elements and that effective care and treatment would improve under the supervision of a private institution.